benaziziasmae/Stock_Analysis/README.md

 First of all, I saved my previous work done in the First Module *the green_stocks.xlsx* that contain my previous Macros.
 After, I started following the guidelines provided in the Challenge.
 Then, I copy the script given in the file 'VBA_Challenge.vbs' to start adding the appropriate code where indicated.

- Below, the insruction and the appropirate code as wanted
+ Below, the insruction and the appropirate code as wanted:

  > Step 1a: